 Chances are, your refrigerator, air-conditioning unit and other cooling appliances are releasing Hydrofluorocarbons (HFCs): little-known but extremely powerful organic compounds with global warming potential many times higher than carbon dioxide.
-The Kigali Amendment intends to phase out the production and usage of HFCs took effect on January 1, 2019.
+The Kigali Agreement, a hydrocarbon project to phase out the production and usage of HFCs, took effect on January 1, 2019.

 Worldwide use of HFCs has soared in the past decade as China, India and other rapidly growing countries adopt air-conditioning in homes, offices and cars.